DibashT/Course-Management-System/README.md

-This is a simple course management system made using jpanel ,
+This is a simple course management system made using swing gui ,

 login/logout/sign up